Joachim von Ribbentrop: Early life

-Joachim von Ribbentrop was born in Wesel, Rhenish Prussia, to Richard Ulrich Friedrich Joachim Ribbentrop, a career army officer, and his wife Johanne Sophie Hertwig.

-From 1904 to 1908, Ribbentrop took French courses at Lycée Fabert in Metz, the German Empire's most powerful fortress.
-A former teacher later recalled Ribbentrop "was the most stupid in his class, full of vanity and very pushy".
-His father was cashiered from the Prussian Army in 1908 for repeatedly disparaging Kaiser Wilhelm II for his alleged homosexuality, and the Ribbentrop family was often short of money.
+Joachim von Ribbentrop was born in Wesel, Rhine Province of the Kingdom of Prussia, to Richard Ulrich Friedrich Joachim Ribbentrop, a career army officer, and his wife, Johanne Sophie Hertwig.
+He was not born with the nobiliary particle von.
+From 1904 to 1908, Ribbentrop took French courses at Lycée Fabert in Metz, the German Empire's most powerful fortress, and would become fluent in both French and English.
+A former teacher recalled Ribbentrop "was the most stupid in his class, full of vanity and very pushy".
+His father was cashiered from the Prussian Army in 1908 for repeatedly disparaging Kaiser Wilhelm II for his dismissal of Otto von Bismarck and the Kaiser's alleged homosexuality.
+As a result, the Ribbentrop family was often short of money.

 For the next 18 months, the family moved to Arosa, Switzerland, where the children continued to be taught by French and English private tutors, and Ribbentrop spent his free time skiing and mountaineering.

 Following the stay in Arosa, Ribbentrop was sent to Britain for a year to improve his knowledge of English.

 Fluent in both French and English, young Ribbentrop lived at various times in Grenoble, France and London, before travelling to Canada in 1910.

 He worked for the Molsons Bank on Stanley Street in Montreal, and then for the engineering firm M. P. and J. T. Davis on the Quebec Bridge reconstruction.
 He was also employed by the National Transcontinental Railway, which constructed a line from Moncton to Winnipeg.
 He worked as a journalist in New York City and Boston but returned to Germany to recover from tuberculosis.
 He returned to Canada and set up a small business in Ottawa importing German wine and champagne.
-In 1914, he competed for Ottawa's famous Minto ice-skating team and participated in the Ellis Memorial Trophy tournament in Boston in February.
+In 1914, he competed for Ottawa's Minto ice-skating team and participated in the Ellis Memorial Trophy tournament in Boston in February.

-When the First World War began later in 1914, Ribbentrop left Canada, which as part of the British Empire was at war with Germany, and found temporary sanctuary in neutral United States.
-On 15 August 1914, he sailed from Hoboken, New Jersey, on the Holland-America ship The Potsdam, bound for Rotterdam, and on his return to Germany enlisted in the Prussian 12th Hussar Regiment.
+When the First World War began later in 1914, Ribbentrop left Canada, which, as part of the British Empire, was at war with Germany, and found temporary sanctuary in the neutral United States.
+On 15 August 1914, he sailed from Hoboken, New Jersey on the Holland-America ship Potsdam, bound for Rotterdam, and on his return to Germany enlisted in the Prussian 12th Hussar Regiment.

-Ribbentrop served first on the Eastern Front, then was transferred to the Western Front.
-He earned a commission and was awarded the Iron Cross.
+Ribbentrop served first on the Eastern Front, and was then transferred to the Western Front.
+He earned a commission and was awarded the Iron Cross, having been wounded during his service.
 In 1918, 1st Lieutenant Ribbentrop was stationed in Istanbul as a staff officer.
 During his time in Turkey, he became a friend of another staff officer, Franz von Papen.

-In 1919, Ribbentrop met Anna Elisabeth Henkell ("Annelies" to her friends), the daughter of a wealthy Wiesbaden wine producer.
+In 1919, Ribbentrop met Anna Elisabeth Henkell, the daughter of a wealthy Wiesbaden wine producer.
 They were married on 5 July 1920, and Ribbentrop began to travel throughout Europe as a wine salesman.
-He and Annelies had five children together.
-In 1925, his aunt, Gertrud von Ribbentrop, adopted him, which allowed him to add the nobiliary particle von to his name.
+They had five children.
+In 1925, his "aunt" Gertrud von Ribbentrop, adopted him, which allowed him to add the nobiliary particle von to his name.